 Classical watercolor painting is quite challenging but also, it’s one of those things that give your work edge and refinement.
 I’m very impatient so it’s not usual for me to attempt a single botanical painting in such details.
 But combining some of the techniques that Paulina teaches here with my own loose work I have made strides.
 I recommend learning glazing and layering if not for your work, for the mindful state it puts you in!
 Find it here.

 Watercolour Experimental Techniques for Beginners

-Don’t let the title fool you, this class is full of amazing techniques that I hadn’t seen anywhere and it gave me the confidence to start my Pet Portrait services.
+Don’t let the title fool you, this class is full of amazing techniques that I hadn’t seen anywhere and it gave me the confidence to start offering Pet Portrait commissions.
 If I had to choose one Domestika class this would be it.
 Ana is incredibly generous with her teaching.
 Plus if you don’t draw, you will learn how to use a grid to achieve realistic images.
-Find it here.

 Watercolor Illustration with Japanese Influence

 I was looking forward to this class so much and even though I’m not focusing on creating work in this style, I wanted to learn some basic Sumi-e.
 Sumi-e paintings are incredibly elegant and fluid.
 Botanical and animal paintings in this technique have the prefect subtle and timeless quality so now I’m deep in practicing the five nobles.
 Find it here.